counterfactual/monorepo/packages/specs/source/01-app-definition.md

 ## Progressing State

-As it has been mentioned before, some kinds of applications require there be a way of progressing some state to a "terminal" state through a series of allowed actions.
-In these cases, we adopt the model of a state machine that is described via logical states and allowed actions which act as edges between logical states; a "terminal" state is simply one from which there does not exist any outgoing edge (i.e., an "allowed action").
+As has been mentioned before, some kinds of applications require a way of progressing some state to a "terminal" state through a series of allowed actions.
+In these cases, we adopt the model of a state machine that consists of logical states and allowed actions (transitions between states); a "terminal" state is simply one from which there does not exist any outgoing edge (i.e., an "allowed action").

 In Counterfactual, if an action wishes to allow its state to be unilaterally progressable, we require the definition of a function that **applies an action to a state to produce a new state** _in addition to_ **a function that determines if an action can be taken by a particular turn taker**.
 As you will see in the [adjudication layer](./02-adjudication-layer.md) section of these specifications, these functions are important in handling on-chain challenge scenarios.